VSparl/summary-site/docs/index.md

 ## Latest summaries

-Currently working on the [economics summary](wr/1/summary.md) for the test on monday
+The [economics summary](wr/1/summary.md) for the test on monday is done!

 <!--prettier-ignore-->
 !!! warning